GiorgosTzimas/Housing-Price-ML-and-DL-Analysis/README.md

 # Housing-Price-ML-and-DL-Analysis

+The project was developed as part of academic coursework for the course Machine And Deel Learning (MSc. in Business Administration and Data Science).

 # **Project Background**

 Due to rapid urbanization and rising demant in U.S., has led to housing price fluctuations.
 This highlights the need for accurate data-driven pricing and classification tools.
 Traditional valuation methods often fail to capture complex, non-linear relationships among property features, motivating the use of Machine Learning (ML) and Deep Learning (DL) techniques.
 This project leverages a large-scale rental dataset to develop and evaluate ML/DL models, providing actionable insights for real estate stakeholders.